communications-infrastructure/simple-udp-transfer-system/README.md

 # Start container with client
 docker run --platform linux/amd64 -i ghcr.io/communications-infrastructure/simple-file-transfer-system-client:main
 ```
+> **_NOTE:_** If you have problems connecting the client with the server from Windows, try to clone this repository and run directly the `./client/client.py` file.
+This may be due to your virtualization settings.

 For verifying Docker image contents, export container filesystem with:

 ```sh